Symmetry indicators in commensurate magnetic flux: Topological quantum chemistry in a magnetic field

 \subsection{Examples}

 We apply our formalism of TQC in a magnetic flux to three magnetic layer groups with $\pi$ flux: $p2$, $p4$, and $p4/m'$.
 In each case, we discuss the stable symmetry indicator classification; the derivations are in Appendix~\ref{app:TQC}.
+We further apply our formalism to derive the Chern number indicators in $\pi$ flux for groups $p3$, $p4$ and $p6$ without spin-orbit coupling.
+They are shown in Appendix~\ref{app:Chern_Cn}.